Understaffing in Nursing Homes

 Fewer Staff Could Mean More Nursing Home Abuse and Neglect

-Nursing home abuse and nursing home neglect are more likely to occur when there is insufficient staff.
-It is easy for even professional caregivers to experience burn out or make mistakes when they are caring for so many residents.
-In a 2012 study by the National Center on Elder Abuse, more than 50 percent of nursing home workers abused or neglected their patients.
+Nursing home abuse and neglect are more likely to occur when there is insufficient staff.
+It is easy for even professional caregivers to experience burnout or make mistakes when they are caring for so many residents.
+In a 2012 study by the National Center on Elder Abuse, more than 50 percent of nursing home workers reported abusing or neglecting their patients.

 The Impact of Understaffing on Nursing Home Residents

 Residents suffer when there is a shortage of trained nursing home staff.
 These shortages are not accidental—reducing staff means the nursing home can spend less on wages and employee benefits, which boosts a facility’s profit margin at the expense of its residents.